Quick, Draw!

-Quick, Draw! is an online guessing game developed and published by Google LLC that challenges players to draw a picture of an object or idea and then uses a neural network artificial intelligence (AI) to guess what the drawings represent.
-The AI learns from each drawing, improving its ability to guess correctly in the future.
-The game is similar to Pictionary, in the sense that the player has a limited amount of time to draw (20 seconds).
-The concepts that it guesses can be simple, like "circle", or more complicated, like "camouflage".
+Quick, Draw! is an online guessing game developed by the Google Creative Lab and Data Arts Team and published by Google LLC that challenges players to draw a picture of an object or concept, then uses a neural network-based artificial intelligence (AI) to guess what the drawings represent.
+The AI uses an open-source dataset of all previous drawings to "learn" and improve its ability to guess correctly in future matches.
+The game is similar to Pictionary in the sense that the player has a limited amount of time to draw (20 seconds).
+The concepts that it guesses can be simple, like "circle", or more complicated, like "kangaroo".

 Gameplay

+The results of a completed Quick, Draw! game on Sunday April 19, 2026.

 In a match of Quick, Draw!, there are a total of six rounds.
 During each round, the player is given 20 seconds to draw a random prompt selected from the game's database whilst the AI attempts to guess the drawing.
-A round ends either when the AI successfully guesses the drawing or the artificial intelligence does not guess the drawing in time.
+A round ends either when the AI successfully guesses the drawing or time runs out.

 At the end of a Quick, Draw! match, the player is given their drawings and results for each round.
-When clicking on a drawing, the player can view the AI's comparisons of their drawing with other player-given drawings, before quitting or replaying.
+When clicking on a drawing, the player can view the AI's comparisons of their drawing with other player-given drawings.
+From there, the player can share their drawings to Facebook or X, replay the game, or quit.

+Dataset

+The dataset of 50 million player drawings is openly available on the Quick, Draw! website.
+The site provides a step-by-step process of how the images are used by the AI and stored on the Quick, Draw! servers.
+The code collects the prompt given to the player, the drawing, whether the AI correctly guessed the drawing correct, and the country the player lives in.
+This two-letter country code is the only piece of personal data the game saves from its players.
+The dataset stores the drawings of players through the Ramer–Douglas–Peucker algorithm, which simplifies the curves of the drawing so that the dataset stores less data points.
+The site also links the legal license that allows them to share, store and adapt data from the game.

+Artificial Intelligence Training

+The Creative Team at Google used self-supervised representation learning to train the AI for Quick, Draw!
+For this, the team fed their machine a set of pre-labeled drawings, giving the AI a basis on which it can guess that drawing in the future.
+In Quick, Draw!, the self-supervision comes from the dataset of previous drawings.
+This means that all the developers need to do to continue training the AI is keep the site active and let people play the game.